COBOL: Syntax

 COBOL has an English-like syntax, which is used to describe nearly everything in COBOL programs.
 For example, a condition can be expressed as x IS GREATER THAN y or more concisely as x GREATER y or x > y.
 More complex conditions can be abbreviated by removing repeated conditions and variables.
 For example, a > b AND a > c OR a = d can be shortened to a > b AND c OR = d.
 To support this syntax, COBOL has over 300 keywords.
 (Note: Vendor-specific extensions cause many implementations to have far more: one implementation recognizes over 1,100 keywords.)
 Some of the keywords are simple alternative or pluralized spellings of the same word, which provides for more grammatically appropriate statements and clauses; e.g., the IN and OF keywords can be used interchangeably, as can TIME and TIMES, and VALUE and VALUES.

 Each COBOL program is made up of four basic lexical items: words, literals, picture character-strings and separators.
 Words include reserved words and user-defined identifiers.
 They are up to 31 characters long and may include letters, digits, hyphens and underscores.
 Literals include numerals (e.g. 12) and strings (e.g. 'Hello!').
-Separators include the space character and commas and semi-colons followed by a space.
+Separators include the space character and commas and semicolons followed by a space.

 A COBOL program is split into four divisions: the identification division, the environment division, the data division and the procedure division.
 The identification division specifies the name and type of the source element and is where classes and interfaces are specified.
 The environment division specifies any program features that depend on the system running it, such as files and character sets.
 The data division is used to declare variables and parameters.
 The procedure division contains the program's statements.
 Each division is sub-divided into sections, which are made up of paragraphs.